-Dr. Nicole Ross recently joined the faculty as an assistant professor of optometry in 2014.
+Dr. Nicole Ross joined the faculty as an assistant professor of optometry in 2014 and is now an Associate Professor in the Department of Specialty and Advanced Care.
 Dr. Ross’ clinical area of expertise in is in low vision rehabilitation.
 She is a clinical instructor for optometry interns in low vision at NECO Center for Eye Care Commonwealth, and Perkins School for the blind.
 At the college, Dr. Ross is an instructor for the following courses: Low Vision Rehabilitation throughout the Life Span and Principle and Practice of Optometry I and II.

 Dr. Ross matriculated from the New England College of Optometry dual degree OD / MSc program achieving honors with distinction in both degrees.
 She conducted her dissertation work in low vision research at Schepens Eye Research Institute, an affiliate of Harvard Medical School.
 Dr. Ross was presented with the 2009 Atwell Award in low vision at the annual ARVO meeting for this work.